 Implanon is a small rod of flexible plastic.
 It looks just like a matchstick from one of those matchbooks people collect from restaurants.
 It is 4 cms long and 2 mms wide and small enough to be very disceet when it is in place, inserted just under the woman’s skin.
 The plastic rod is infused with etonogestrel which is a synthetic female hormone, very similar to progesterone.
 And it is this hormone which prevents conception from occurring.
 Etonogestrel is slowly released into the bloodstream from the rod for about three years, after which time it either needs to be removed or a new one inserted.

 Implanon cannot dissolve and won’t travel anywhere until it is removed.
 It also contains a small amount of barium sulphate which makes it clearly visible on x-ray.
 Very occasionally, it is necessary for women to have an x-ray or ultrasound so that the exact location can be found.

-It is important that the Implanon is easily palpable (felt) under the skin.
+It is important that the Implanon is easily felt under the skin.
 This means it can be easily located and seen as a slightly raised rectangular rod just under the surface of the skin.
 Implanon is most commonly inserted just above the elbow joint, on the inside aspect of the upper arm.

 Like many contraceptive devices, Implanon works by a combination of factors.
 It prevents ovulation so that there is no egg to be fertilised in the first place.
-It makes the lining of the uterus thin and not suitable for a fertilised egg to nestle in, as well as thickening the cervical mucous which acts as an effective barrier for the sperm to work their way through to the uterus.
+It makes the lining of the uterus thin and not suitable for a fertilised egg to nestle in, as well as thickening the cervical mucous.
+This acts as an effective barrier for the sperm to work their way through to the uterus.

 It is important for women who have Implanon inserted to keep a mental and physical record of when it was inserted in the first place.
 As the three years approaches, plans can be made for its removal or replacement.